 Cons

 The Hethya brand is not popular but has some well-designed or built egg incubators.
 The Hethya Pro 16 Eggs Incubator is one of them.
 This dual-powered egg incubating device is a good recommendation for kids or classroom demonstrations and for home use for hobbyists.
-Its ease of use, great design, beginner friendliness and reliability make it one of the best mini egg incubators on our list.
+Its ease of use, great design, beginner friendliness and reliability make it one of our list’s best mini egg incubators.

 Being dual-powered, it uses both AC and DC power.
 Hence, if there is an AC power failure, you can easily switch to DC power using a 12V rechargeable battery.
 Furthermore, it comes with automatic egg rollers to turn eggs.
 You can set these turn eggs every 90 minutes.
 The egg tray is also adjustable to suit eggs of different sizes.

-The Hethya Pro 16 Eggs Incubator comes with an inbuilt fan for warm air distribution or circulation and a water reservoir to help maintain the humidity required for proper egg development.
+The Hethya Pro 16 Eggs Incubator has an inbuilt fan for warm air distribution or circulation and a water reservoir to help maintain the humidity required for proper egg development.
 There is an external water addition point and there is no need to open the incubator just to add water.
 Remember, it is not good to keep opening and closing the incubator because it will lead to fluctuating temperature and humidity.
-Even if the water is too much, there is an overflowing channel to remove excess water.
+An overflowing channel removes excess water even if the water is too much.

-There is an LED display unit at the top of the incubator with control buttons to set the temperature and an LED candler located at the top.
+There is an LED display unit at the top of the incubator with control buttons to set the temperature and an LED candler is also located at the top.
 There are heating and egg-turning indicators.
 This incubator also features accurate automatic temperature control.
-There is a viewing window on all its sides; hence, it is easy to observe things happening inside the incubator.
+There is a viewing window on all sides; hence, observing things happening inside the incubator is easy.
 The abnormal temperature alarm draws your attention when the temperature is less or more than the set/programmed temperature.

-The Hethya Pro 16 Eggs Incubator is made of ABS plastic material and this makes it easy to clean and durable.
+The Hethya Pro 16 Eggs Incubator is made of ABS plastic material, making it easy to clean and durable.
 With the inbuilt LED light egg candler, you can easily check for egg fertility and monitor embryonic development in an egg.
 The incubator can hold 16 chicken and turkey eggs, 20 pigeon eggs and 24 quail eggs.

 Pros